bounded-systems/dev-contracts/README.md

 ## Prerequisites

 - Git (for cloning this repository).
-- [asdf](https://asdf-vm.com/) version manager.
+- [mise (formerly rtx)](https://mise.jdx.dev/) version manager.
 This is the primary requirement.
-The setup script will use `asdf` to install other necessary runtimes like Deno.
+The setup script will use `mise` to install other necessary runtimes like Deno.
 - A Unix-like shell environment (Bash, Zsh, etc.) capable of creating symbolic links (`ln -s`).
 This is needed for the configuration linking script.
 - Potentially specific editor extensions (e.g., VS Code extensions for Trunk.io, Ruby LSP, Sorbet, YAML) to utilize the provided configurations.